d4l3k/cs540-project/paper.md

 ## Airplane

+For these results "Distance" is the distance flown away from the target point.
+The smaller the number, the closer the plane was to the target point.

 With the airplane model being more complex, it makes sense that every method performed worse.
 Generally, no method performed better than random on our loss function, although the different methods we tried resulted in different paths taken by the plane.
 In particular, LSTM managed to fly the plane the furthest.
 The same effect is present here as well: five historical points is too few to accurately learn much about the behavior of the function.

+Adding the iteration feature has mixed results with these models.
+With Bayesian Optimization, it significantly improves how far the plane was able to fly towards the target.
+With GBDT, it has much worse performance.
+This is likely due to how the models handle points outside their training domain.
+Since GBDT is based off of decision trees, it performs well within the area it's seen before, but since the iteration count is always increasing the points sampled are always outside the model domain.
+With Bayesian Optimization, the model produced by the Gaussian processes is smooth outside the data domain and likely generalizes better when sampling outside.

 ![](./airplane.png)